 *Best Student Film *Best Music Video

 *Best Actor in a Film *Best Actress in a Film

 *Audience Choice Award (voted on by the viewing audience)

 Open Call Submissions are being taken for documentary, narrative and music video Films/Videos with subjects/subject matters by, for and about people of the African Diaspora (Black people of African descent from around the world).
 Films must consist of a major Black Creative in a key role(s) which include, but are not limited to the: director, producer, primary actors, and key crew positions.

 All entries must be in English or have English subtitles.

 Entry fees are non-refundable.

-Films must have been created after January 1, 2016.
-No Works In Progress are accepted.
+Completed films/videos must have been created after January 1, 2019.
+No Works-in-Progress are accepted.
 Please submit the film that you would want exhibited if selected.

-Submissions MUST NOT be available online for public viewing (YouTube, Vimeo, etc) or on any Video On Demand platforms (Amazon, I-Tunes, etc).
+At the time of OPEN CALL submissions, film/video works MUST NOT be available for monetary profits based on public viewing on distribution outlets such as: Networks, Public Television Broadcast, Movie Theaters, YouTube, Vimeo, etc) or on Video On Demand platforms (Amazon, Prime, I-Tunes, etc).

 I acknowledge that the submission is my/our original work and there are no disputes regarding the ownership of the submission.